Application deadline: October 10, 2023 (at 5:00 p.m. EST)

 Letter required for independent study or research at deadline

-Applicants are required to secure affiliation(s) in Greece and Turkey and submit letters of invitation/affiliation indicating name/position of host and details on collaborating educational/cultural organization/institution.
-Projects must be well-formulated and achievable under the guidance of an adviser/mentor at an educational, cultural, or government institution.
+Applicants are encouraged to secure affiliation(s) in Greece and Turkey and submit letters of invitation/affiliation indicating name/position of host and details on collaborating educational/cultural organization/institution.
+Projects must be well formulated and achievable under the guidance of an adviser/mentor at an educational, cultural, or government institution.
 Library and research facilities are generally limited.

-Affilitation Fees/Tuition offered at discretion of host university/Award
+Affiliation Fees/Tuition offered at discretion of host university/Award.

 Fulbright Greece may provide partial associate membership fees to students affiliated with the American School of Classical Studies at Athens (ASCSA).

-Housing arrangements in Turkey will be made with the help of the host university.
+Grantees arrange their own housing in Türkiye.
 Some universities may offer housing to grantees on their campuses.